DevAngelRuiz/expense-controller/README.md

 # :speech_balloon: About

 It's an application for control your expenses.
-You can describe the value, type and what you are spending your money on.
+You can describe the value, type and where you're spending your money on.
 The app show the balance about on your finances.<br><br>

 ![image](https://user-images.githubusercontent.com/101833891/197776411-bebef8cd-9352-492d-b325-ac9e4e0f688b.png)